 What credit score is needed for the American Express Platinum Card?
-In most cases, you have a better chance of approval with a FICO credit score between 670 and 850.
+In most cases, you have a better chance of approval with a FICO credit score of between 670 and 850.

 The Platinum Card® from American Express, also known as the Amex Platinum, is one of today’s best travel cards — and even if you aren’t a frequent flyer, you can still take advantage of Platinum card benefits like credits for Uber Cash, Equinox, Saks Fifth Avenue, The New York Times and more.

-However, you should be aware of a few things before you apply for the Amex Platinum credit card.
+You should, however, be aware of a few things before you apply for the Amex Platinum credit card.
 First, it has a $695 annual fee.
-The Platinum card is a premium card that offers top-level benefits to cardholders, including an annual $200 airline fee credit — but you’re going to need to be prepared to pay one of the highest annual fees in the industry before you can access the Amex Platinum’s elevated cardholder perks.
+The Amex Platinum is a premium card that offers top-level benefits to cardholders, including an annual $200 airline fee credit — but be prepared to pay one of the highest annual fees in the industry before you can access these elevated perks.

-In most cases, you’ll want to have good or excellent credit before you apply for the Amex Platinum.
 Under the FICO credit scoring model, anyone with a score of 670 to 739 has good credit, anyone with a score of 740 to 799 has very good credit and anyone with an 800 or higher has exceptional credit.

 - Check your credit report for errors.
 Many people don’t realize that incorrect information on their credit report can have a negative effect on their credit score.

 If you want to build good credit, the best thing you can do is to use your current credit cards responsibly.
 Make on-time payments, don’t take out debts you can’t pay off and don’t apply for too much new credit within a short period of time.
-Those kinds of positive credit habits will make you a better candidate for premium credit cards like the Amex Platinum.
+Those kinds of positive credit habits will make you a better candidate for a range of premium credit cards like the Amex Platinum.

 We recommend having good or excellent credit before you apply for the Amex Platinum card.
 That means your FICO credit score should be between 670 and 850.
 If your credit isn’t there yet, try boosting your credit score before you apply.